 Protecting my skin from the sun has always been important to me.
 I learned from a young age that a major sunburn is NOT something you want to deal with!
-As I enter my 30s (why hello, wrinkles and sunspots!) and have watched my husband have pre-cancerous spots removed, the importance of good sunscreen has only become more apparent.
+As I enter my 30s (why hello, wrinkles and sunspots!) and have watched my husband have pre-cancerous spots removed, the importance of good, clean sunscreen has only become more apparent.

 Here’s some more information on why it’s important to choose non-toxic sunscreen, as well as my personal recommendations for good products!

 You might want to consider non-toxic sunscreen if:

 - You don’t want to mess with your hormones.

 Unfortunately, most traditional sunscreens are laden with a lot of nasty chemicals.
 In addition to typical skincare product toxins like fragrance and parabens, sunscreen may contain:

 - Octinoxate (Octyl methoxycinnamate): May impact reproductive systems, thyroid, and behavior.
 Also a skin irritant.
 May negatively impact fish and coral reefs.

 - Octocrylene: Irritates skin and is toxic to fish.